ExperiencersInternational/tvsetup/readme.md

 Most channels are ordered in the Freeview style, so you'll feel right at home.
 A few exceptions do apply though.

-For update information, follow me over on the fediverse `@experiencersinternational@mstdn.social`.
+For update information, follow me over on the fediverse `@experiencersinternational@lethallava.land`.

 If you want to contribute, read the [contributing guide](docs/contributing_guide.md) first.

 ### Copyright

-Despite it being my best intentions not to host any copyrighted content, due to only focusing on free to air content, there may be a few things that slip through the cracks, and in those cases, please submit a copyright removal request to me, and I will remove the affected content on the list.
+Despite it being my best intentions not to host any copyrighted content, due to only focusing on free to air content, there may be a few things that slip through the cracks, and in those cases, please submit a copyright removal request using the [issue form](https://github.com/ExperiencersInternational/tvsetup/issues/new?assignees=&labels=copyright-takedowns&projects=&template=-copyrightrequest.yml&title=%5B%E2%9A%A0%EF%B8%8F+Takedown+Request%5D%3A+), and I will remove the affected content on the list.
 Please don't just go and file a request to GitHub and take down the entire thing.

 Please also note that I don't host any of the content apart from the Information channel which is a looping video.